webwizarts/chatgpt-exporter/README.md

 chat-gpt-export
 ===============

+(Still in Development, features work, but they are ugly)

 This is a Chrome extension that allows you to export chat content in various formats such as PDF, Markdown, RTF, and plain text.
 The project is built using React, TypeScript, and styled-components, and leverages webpack for bundling.

 Features